DurableSteer/Tiles/README.md

 ### Tileman
 ![image](https://github.com/DurableSteer/Tiles/assets/140595465/cb5b67de-3096-4a8d-876f-23caceef3844)

 The tileman GUI allows easy upload of any gif you want a gif tile in the same WiFi to display.
-It also converts gifs before upload via the convert.py script as later explained and allows for deleting files off the gif tiles.
+It also converts gifs before upload via the convert.py script as later explained and allows for deleting files off the gif Tiles.
 ### Tileman functions
 #### Upload
 Gifs can be simply dragged and dropped onto the tile you want it to be uploaded to.
 You can upload one or multiple files with one drag and drop.
 Currently only gif files can be handled by the GUI.
-The gif will then be converted based on the tiles current settings for upload.
+The gif will then be converted based on the Tiles current settings for upload.
 (See __Convert__) The upload percentage during a files upload is displayed on the progress bar.
 If there isn't enough free storage on the tile a message will be printed to the terminal and the file won't be uploaded.
 #### Deletion
 Files present on a tile are displayed on the right behind the delete all button.
 Each file can be deleted individually with the 'x' button to the right of the filename.
 Additionally all files on the tile can be deleted with the delete all button.